Pariah

 Director Biography - Daniel Bruson

-Daniel Bruson is an animation director and graphic artist from Brazil.
+Daniel Bruson is an animation director, screenwriter, animator and graphic artist from Brazil.
 His work encompasses projects for film, music videos, visual arts, advertising and animation courses.

-He was the art director for the Brazilian stop motion feature “Bob Cuspe - We Do Not Like People” (2021), directed by Cesar Cabral and produced by Coala Filmes, awarded at the Annecy and Ottawa animation festivals and the Guadalajara Film Festival in 2021 and the short film "Storm" (2010), official selection at 2011 Sundance Film Festival.
+He was the art director for the Brazilian stop motion feature “Bob Cuspe - We Do Not Like People” (2021), directed by Cesar Cabral and produced by Coala Filmes, shortlisted for the Oscars® 2022 and awarded at the Annecy, Ottawa and Guadalajara festivals in 2021.

-He has also contributed with animation segments for documentaries such as “A Woman’s Place” (2020) by Rayka Zehtabchi, and “Autism Goes To College” (2019), by Erik Linthorst, and for the awarded short film “Ninety Five Senses”, by Jerusha and Jared Hess.
+He has also contributed with animation segments for documentaries such as “A Woman’s Place” (2020) by Rayka Zehtabchi, and “Autism Goes To College” (2019), by Erik Linthorst.
 Daniel also teaches courses, workshops and talks on animation.

 Add Director Biography